yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 title: Steps for a bulk data load
 headerTitle: Bulk data load from files
 linkTitle: Bulk data load
-headcontent: Steps for loading bulk data from flat files to YugabyteDB using YugabyteDB Voyager.
+headcontent: Import data from flat files using YugabyteDB Voyager
 description: Run the steps to ensure a successful offline migration using YugabyteDB Voyager.
 menu:
   preview_yugabyte-voyager: